ecentral/fairway-canto-saas-fal/README.md

 ### Update

-1.0.6.6 - Fix wrong driver SyncMetaDataCategoriesEventListener Handling 1.0.6.5 - New handle category mapping in EventListener 1.0.6.4 - Append new Command job for clear the canto file cache and delete frontend processed images
+1.0.6.7 - Fix wrong cli handling in combintaion with scheduler commands 1.0.6.6 - Fix wrong driver SyncMetaDataCategoriesEventListener Handling 1.0.6.5 - New handle category mapping in EventListener 1.0.6.4 - Append new Command job for clear the canto file cache and delete frontend processed images